-- The assets and deferred outflows of resources of the Town of Barnstable exceeded its liabilities and deferred inflows of resources at the close of the most recent year by \$357.7 million. - The primary government's total net position increased by \$2.2 million.
-The increase was the net result of an increase in the Town's governmental activities of \$920,000 and an increase of \$1.3 million attributable to the Town's business-type activities.
-The governmental activities increase is mainly attributable to \$3.9 million in capital grants and favorable budgetary results; offset by the recognition of an additional \$6.8 million in the other postemployment benefit obligations.
+- The assets and deferred outflows of resources of the Town of Barnstable exceeded its liabilities and deferred inflows of resources at the close of the most recent year by \$225 million. - The primary government's total net position increased by \$12.4 million.
+The increase was the net result of an increase in the Town's governmental activities of \$4.9 million and an increase of \$7.5 million attributable to the Town's business-type activities.
+The governmental activities increase is mainly attributable to \$3.1 million in capital grants and favorable budgetary results; offset by the recognition of an additional \$2.3 million in the other postemployment benefit obligations.
 The change in governmental activities net position is more fully explained on page 25.
-The \$1.3 million increase in business-type activities represents the combined operations of the Town's eight enterprise funds. - GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pensions Plans, was implemented this year.
+The \$7.5 million increase in business-type activities represents the combined operations of the Town's nine enterprise funds. - GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pensions Plans, was implemented last year.
 This standard added Note disclosures and Required Supplemental Information for the Town's OPEB Trust fund.
-Its sister standard, GASB Statement No. 75, Accounting and Financial Reporting for Postemployment benefits Other Than Pensions, is required to be implemented in FY2018.
-This standard will affect the financial statements themselves by requiring the Town to record its OPEB assets, liabilities, and deferred financial statement elements for the first time. - At the close of the current year, the Town of Barnstable's governmental funds reported combined ending fund balances of \$107.8 million, an increase of \$6.8 million in comparison with the prior year.
-Approximately \$33.2 million of this total amount is available for appropriation at the government's discretion. - At the end of the current year, fund balance for the general fund totaled \$41 million, or 26.1% of total general fund expenditures. - Expenditures for the general fund totaled \$157.1 million or \$8.6 million more than the prior year.
-The area with the largest change was pension benefits which increased \$4.4 million due to recording the Massachusetts Teachers Retirement System's GASB #68 expense which increased expense by \$4.1 million.
-The second largest area to change was education which increased \$2.2 million due to budgetary increases.

-• The Town of Barnstable's total long-term debt decreased by \$1.8 million during the current year.
-The Town issued \$12.5 million of long-term debt, of which \$5.4 million was for governmental activities and \$7.1 million was for business-type activities.
-A total of \$14.2 million in long-term debt principal was retired.
+Its sister standard, GASB Statement No. 75, Accounting and Financial Reporting for Postemployment benefits Other Than Pensions, was implemented in FY2018.
+This standard affected the financial statements themselves by requiring the Town to record its OPEB assets, liabilities, and deferred financial statement elements for the first time. - At the close of the current year, the Town of Barnstable's governmental funds reported combined ending fund balances of \$111.8 million, an increase of \$4.1 million in comparison with the prior year.
+Approximately \$33.1 million of this total amount is available for appropriation at the government's discretion. - At the end of the current year, fund balance for the general fund totaled \$41.3 million, or 25% of total general fund expenditures. - Expenditures for the general fund totaled \$164.5 million or \$7.4 million more than the prior year.
+The area with the largest change was education which increased \$3 million due to budgetary increases.
+The second largest area to change was employee benefits which increased \$1.3 million. - The Town of Barnstable's total long-term debt decreased by \$4.5 million during the current year.
+The Town issued \$9.9 million of long-term debt, of which \$7.8 million was for governmental activities and \$2.1 million was for business-type activities.
+A total of \$14.4 million in long-term debt principal was retired.